liwenqingi/GBA-KG/README.md

 ```
 This will create a new folder named "GBA-KG" on your current location.
 After this, follow the instructions in "Building GBA-KG".
 If you want to use following NLP tools, check the `requirements.txt` for detail.
 ## Building GBA-KG
 The construction of KG consists of two main steps, the first is to integrate multiple resources, the second is to acquire knowledge from literature and update it.
 Before building KGs, you should start neo4j docker(build via `Dockerfile`) and bern2 firstly following `run_bern2.sh` and `demo_graphdb_owl_neo4j_3.5.sh`.
+Building up neo4j db can be find in [graph.db](https://drive.google.com/file/d/12YnI9uEGzormMct5qgicbvnHN-aFKu5b/view?usp=sharing).
 ### Integrate multiple resources
 Ontology resources can be load into neo4j by `run_kg_creation.py`.
 After running this script, you should get results like `neo4j.png` via web browser.